microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventregistration-cancel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Cancel a registrant's [registration record](../resources/virtualeventregistration.md) for a [webinar](../resources/virtualeventwebinar.md).
+Cancel an attendee's [registration record](../resources/virtualeventregistration.md) for a [webinar](../resources/virtualeventwebinar.md).
 [PLACEHOLDER: who can cancel a registration]

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).